theupdateframework/pep-maximum-security-model/README.rst

 ssh-copy-id).

-The current TUF `repository`__ and `developer`__ tools are available for
+The current TUF `repository`__ and `developer`__ tools are available for review.
-review:

 __ https://github.com/theupdateframework/tuf/blob/develop/tuf/README.md
 __ https://github.com/theupdateframework/tuf/blob/develop/tuf/README-developer-tools.md

-The two signing tools above currently support all of the recommendations previously mentioned except for the automated signing solution, which must be added to Distutils, Twine, and other third-party signing tools.
-The automated signing solution simply calls available repository tool functions to sign metadata and generate the cryptographic key files.
+The repository and developer TUF tools currently support all of the recommendations previously mentioned except for the automated signing solution, which must be added to Distutils, Twine, and other third-party signing tools.
+The automated signing solution simply calls available repository tool functions to sign metadata and to generate the cryptographic key files.

 Producing Consistent Snapshots
 ------------------------------